Summer Camp

 CAMP 2: FLAMENCO INTENSIVE (Ages 7-18)

 For dancers already studying Flamenco.
 Children and adolescents will take intensive dance classes in the mornings.
 In the afternoon, students will engage in other art and music activities, overlapping with students in the Creative Expressions Camp.
+If you are unsure if this is the right level for you, contact us!

 THE DETAILS: